swapnilk06/SQL/SQL-W3school.md

 ```

 > NOTE :- Keep in Mind That...
-- SQL keywords are NOT case sensitive: select is the same as SELECT
+- SQL keywords are <b>NOT case sensitive</b> : select is the same as SELECT
-- In this tutorial we will write all SQL keywords in upper-case.

-Semicolon after SQL Statements?
+Semicolon after SQL Statements? -
 - Some database systems require a semicolon at the end of each SQL statement.
 - Semicolon is the standard way to separate each SQL statement in database systems that allow more than one SQL statement to be executed in the same call to the server.

-Some of The Most Important SQL Commands
+Some of The Most Important SQL Commands -
 - SELECT - extracts data from a database
 - UPDATE - updates data in a database
 - DELETE - deletes data from a database